Carrie Willard

 Spring cleaning: skip it and do this instead

-Everyone’s talking about spring cleaning right now.
+It happens every February: everyone starts talking about spring cleaning.
 I’m going to take a slightly contrarian position and encourage you to skip it entirely.
 Here’s why, and what you might do instead that’s a more profitable use of your time.

 Where did spring cleaning come from?